-The Synagogue des Tournelles (the Great Synagogue of "Marais" district in Paris) was dedicated to the worship of Ashkenazi rite on September 15, 1876 on the occasion of the New Year celebrations in month of Tishri.
+The Synagogue des Tournelles (the Great Synagogue of "Marais" district in Paris) was dedicated to Ashkenazi rite on September 15, 1876 for the New Year celebrations of Rosh Hashana.

-After the war, the minyan (a quorum of ten people minimum) is difficult to meet.
-In 1958, the Synagogue des Tournelles was assigned to the Sephardic rite at the initiative of Edmond Cohen Tenoudji (zal, former vice-president of the Central Consistory and former President of the Consistory of Paris).
+After the war, the minyan (a quorum of ten people minimum) is difficult to gather.
+In 1958, the Synagogue des Tournelles was assigned to the Sephardic rite at the initiative of Edmond Cohen-Tenoudji (zal, former vice-president of the Central Consistory and former President of the Consistory of Paris).

 In 1872 Marcellin-Emmanuel Varcollier, a pupil of Baltard, who was also an architect of the 18th arrondissement, was appointed for the construction of the Synagogue des Tournelles.
 Its construction was completed in 1876.

-The Synagogue des Tournelles offers an interesting example of the use of metal in the construction, thanks to the work done by the forges and workshops of Normandy which, at that time, benefit from the assistance of the engineer Gustave Eiffel.
+The Synagogue des Tournelles has a Roman-Byzantine style and offers an interesting example of the use of metal in the construction, thanks to the work done by the forges and workshops of Normandy which, at that time, benefit from the assistance of the engineer Gustave Eiffel.